Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p3.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning):

-Alpha–beta pruning is a search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.
+Alpha-beta pruning is a search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.
 It is an adversarial search algorithm used commonly for machine playing of two-player combinatorial games (Tic-tac-toe, Chess, Connect 4, etc.).
 It stops evaluating a move when at least one possibility has been found that proves the move to be worse than a previously examined move.
 Such moves need not be evaluated further.
 When applied to a standard minimax tree, it returns the same move as minimax would, but prunes away branches that cannot possibly influence the final decision.

 The fuuudge?

-anyway, after hours of debugging and re-writing and crying, I present to you, alpha-beta search!
+anyway, after hours of debugging and re-writing and crying, I present to you, an alpha-beta search!

 ```python
 import chess